locka99/cpp-to-rust-book/c_and_cpp_background/index.md

 ### Early Days

-The creation of C is closely associated with the early days of Unix.
-Bell Labs developed Unix out of an earlier project called Multics.
-The first version of Unix ran on PDP-7 microcomputer and funding was given to move it to PDP-11.
-Dennis Ritchie was a key member on this project and set about creating a language that could help him develop Unix while minimizing the amount of assembly language he had to write.
-Most of the code up to that point was expressed in assembly language which was error prone and obviously non portable.

-Ritchie developed C so that he could write code in terms of variables, expressions, loops, functions etc. and use a _compiler_ to translate C code into machine code.
-The generated code ran almost as fast as hand written assembly and was more portable since only the compiler had to be changed in order to support a new architecture.
-C itself was influenced by B \(hence why it was called C\), which itself was influenced by BCPL.
+The C [^1] programming language was developed as part of Unix [^2] by Dennis Ritchie and Ken Thompson.

+Unix started life on the PDP-7 microcomputer.
+This version was written in assembly language.
+The OS was then ported to the PDP-11 architecture, also in assembly.

+Ritchie developed C in 1972 as a higher level language and compiler for writing Unix software than pure assembly.
+The language provided constructs such as static types, loops, conditionals, expressions etc and the compiler produced machine code which was almost as efficient as hand written assembly.
+Over time much of Unix itself, including much of the kernel was rewritten in C which in turn aided portability.

+The compiler was also a bundled component of Unix, so Unix users could develop their own software using the language.

+[^1] C was called C because it was influenced by a language called B developed by Thompson as a simplified version of BCPL.

+[^2] Unix is a multi-tasking operating system that evolved into many commerical and free variants such as Solaris, HPUX, BSD etc. Many of these are in use today as well as Linux.
+You may be thinking Linux is Unix, but Linux *isn't* derived from Unix code.
+However, it did independently implement most of the same interfaces and concepts as a typical Unix OS.
+These days Linux is the dominant Unix-like OS and can be found in anything from lightbulbs all the way up to mainframe computers.

 ### Defacto standard and emerging popularity

 In 1978 C was formalised into a defacto standard called K&R C, named after Brian Kernighan & Dennis Ritche who published the standard as a book.
+K&R formalised the language and defined the standard I/O library and some other features.

 Over time the use of C became more widespread and compilers such as Turbo C, Lattice C, Microsoft C popularized C on other operating systems including personal computers.

 ### International Standards

-C later became an ANSI standard, C89.
-A further standard followed with C99 and C is still under review and development.
+C was later standardised by the American National Standards Institute (ANSI) and thus became known as ANSI C, or C89.
+Further standards followed such as C99, C11, C18 and so on.

+Later standards have attempted to align C with developments in C++ to keep the two in sync as much as possible.
 Some functionality that was introduced in C++ has also found its way back into C standards.
 For example, the // style single-line comment and variable declaration rules in blocks.

 ## History of C++

 C++ first appeared in 1983 as C with classes.
-It was invented by Bjarne Stroustrop as a way to imbue C with Simula-like features.
-Simula is a language that allowed concepts such as objects, classes and inheritance to be expressed in code and as its name suggests was created for running simulations.
-However it was considered too slow for systems programming and so something that combined speed of C with object oriented concepts was highly desirable.
+It was invented by Bjarne Stroustrop as a way to imbue C with Simula-like [^3] object-oriented features.

 C++ added these concepts as extensions to the C language and used a precompiler called `cfront` to transform the C++ extensions into C code that could then be compiled into machine code.
 So a C++ program could have the high level object oriented concepts but without the overhead that came with Simula.